charlespascoe/project-management-system-client/design/crc.md

 * Knows
   * The Project data model
 * Does
-  * Initiates navigation to the View Project page
+  * Initiates navigation to the View Project view
 * Collaborators
   * AdminNavigator
   * Project